6 Important Facts about Costa Rica Real Estate you should know about

-Although Costa Rica offers an incredible variety of different options for places to retire or make your home, you really want to know more about these facts.
+Although Costa Rica offers an incredible variety of places to retire or make your home, you want to know more about these facts.

-These facts will influence your ability to search for a property, influence the title, secure the title, and might even influence your decision to do more diligence than you are used to.
+These facts will influence your ability to search for a property, control the title, secure the title, and even affect your decision to do more diligence than customary.

-Discover the 6 important facts about Costa Rica Real Estate that you probably didn’t know:
+Discover these 6 important facts about Costa Rica Real Estate that you probably didn’t know:

 1. Property Size

-We recommend you hire a surveyor before closing on a property that is not fully constructed, so you can be sure there is no difference between the property size in the National Register and the Cadastre.
+We recommend you hire a surveyor before closing on a not entirely constructed property, so you can be sure there is no difference between the property size in the National Register and the Cadastre.

 Nonetheless, we make it easy for our foreign clients.
-Our website shows property sizes in m2 as well as in acres.
+For example, our website shows property sizes in m2 as well as in acres.

 2. Home Size

 Houses and condos in Costa Rica are measured in square meters (m2) and not in square feet (ft2).
-Just like everywhere else, the construction is measured on the outside of the walls and the thickness of the walls is not subtracted.
+Like in other countries, real estate developers calculate the construction on the outside of the walls.
+The thickness of the walls is not subtracted.

-In many countries, only the livable areas with A/C or heated areas are included in the total construction.
-The total construction of the buildings on the property is not formally registered anywhere.
-When you see a house or condo advertised, real estate agents include all the construction under the roof.
-This includes terraces, a garage, and a carport.
+In many countries, builders include only the livable areas with A/C or heated areas in the total construction size.
+The reason is that the construction size of the buildings on the property is not registered anywhere.
+So instead, real estate agents include all the construction under the roof when you see a house or condo advertised.
+This size includes any terraces, a garage, and a carport.

 3. Title Insurance

 Title insurance does not exist in Costa Rica.
-It was never customary to use title insurance here but was sold only by one company for a few years.
-INS, the insurance company owned by the Costa Rican government is the only company authorized to sell title insurance by law, is not interested.
-Nonetheless, for those looking for options, it is interesting to learn what title insurance is all about.
+It was never customary to use title insurance here.
+But only one company was offering it for a few years.
+INS, the insurance company, owned by the Costa Rican government, is the only company authorized to sell title insurance by law, is not interested.
+Nonetheless, it is interesting for those looking for options to learn what title insurance is all about.

-Power and water usually stay in the name of the seller until the purchase/sale is registered and the property is in the new owners’ name.
+Power and water usually stay in the seller’s name until the purchase/sale is registered and the property is in the new owners’ name.
 The reason is that these utility companies will only allow the property owners to register the service in their name.
-Often, buyers prefer to keep these services registered in the former owner’s name, for less hassle.
-Power and water can be paid at every bank as well as in supermarkets.
+Often, buyers prefer to keep these services registered in the former owner’s name for less hassle.
+The utilities, such as power and water, can be paid for at every bank and supermarket.

 If you are not a citizen or resident, you cannot own a phone line in your name.
-The best solution is to get a pre-paid SIM card for your cell phone.
-Prepaid SIM cards are sold at the airport, the phone company, and at many grocery stores and pulperias (mom & pop stores).
+The best solution is to get a prepaid SIM card for your cell phone.
+You can buy a prepaid SIM card at the airport, the phone company, and many grocery stores and pulperias (mom & pop stores).

-Cable TV and Internet are supplied by many cable companies.
+Many cable companies supply cable TV and an Internet connection.
 You will need to organize the installation of a new service well because they will only tell you which day they’ll come.
 You might have to sit around in an empty house for many hours to get these services installed.

-For more information on easier and hassle-free connections and change the name on the utilities, this blog might assist a bit.
+For more information on hassle-free connections and changing the name on the utilities, this blog might assist a bit.

 5. Beachfront Property

 Although we have over 800 miles of coastline, very little of it is titled.
-So if you plan to purchase beachfront property you need to be aware of some issues, before you purchase. inside the maritime zoning.
+So if you plan to purchase beachfront property, you need to be aware of some issues before buying in the maritime zoning.
 Your agent will guide you through the hurdles of a real estate concession.

 6. Multiple Listing System (MLS)

 Real estate licensing is not mandatory in Costa Rica.
-Nonetheless, there are two real estate boards that have an MLS.
-Unfortunately, agents don’t take these MLS very seriously and they’re not functioning.
-Nonetheless, many agents are knowledgeable, responsible and experts in their area.
+Nonetheless, two real estate boards have an MLS.
+Unfortunately, agents don’t take these MLS very seriously, and they’re not functioning.
+Nevertheless, many agents are knowledgeable, responsible, and experts in their area.
 Some belong to the American-European real estate network with an MLS of over 2,000 properties from coast to coast.

 If you like this blog, subscribe to our newsletter by clicking the banner below.